Cadillac CT5

-The Cadillac CT5 is a mid-size luxury car manufactured and marketed by General Motors under the Cadillac brand.
+The Cadillac CT5 is a mid-size luxury car manufactured and marketed by General Motors under the Cadillac brand since 2019.
+It is the replacement for the Cadillac CTS.

 Overview

 The CT5 debuted at the 2019 New York Auto Show.
-Unlike its predecessor, the CTS, and the flagship CT6, the CT5's fastback body style draws inspiration from the Cadillac fastback models from the late 1940s.
+Unlike its predecessor, the CTS, and the flagship CT6, the CT5's features a more fastback body style.
 The CT5 went on sale in the fall of 2019 and is available in four trim levels (Luxury, Premium Luxury, Sport, and V).

 The base model CT5 is powered by the 2.0-liter LSY turbocharged I4 producing 237 hp at 5000 rpm and 258 lbft of torque at 1500-4000 rpm.
 The CT5 is also offered with an optional 3.0-liter LGY twin turbocharged V6 which produces 335 hp and 405 lbft of torque in the standard CT5 or 360 hp at 5400 rpm and 405 lbft of torque at 2350-4000 rpm in the CT5-V. The only transmission offered is a 10-speed automatic.
 In 2021, Cadillac began offering their semi-autonomous driving system, Super Cruise, as an optional feature.
 The Super Cruise package costs additional $2,500, and is the second generation of Super Cruise technology, adding lane change on demand.

 The CT5 went on sale in the U.S. in the fourth quarter of 2019 with a starting price of $36,895.
 In Canada, the starting price was $41,998.

+2025 facelift

+The 2025 Cadillac CT5 facelift debuted at the 2023 North American International Detroit Auto Show and was launched in China in December 2023.
+The powertrain remains while featuring a restyled facia and interior updates.